Aiden-Peace300/practicepython/README.md

 # practicepython.org
-learning from practicepython.org and publishing each exercise on github.
+learning from practicepython.org and publishing my solutions to each exercise on github.